usdot-fhwa-stol/c2c-mvt/README.md

 Clone the repository and create a Maven project using your IDE of choice.
 The embedded webserver runs on port 3116 by default.
 To change this port edit the server.port properties in the c2c-mvt\src\resources\application.properties file.

 ## User Instructions
-In this release we added a windows executable for users, simply download the execuatble and open it, then open a browser and go to localhost:3116, the MVT should be opened and ready.
+In this release we added a windows executable for users, simply download the execuatble from here (https://github.com/usdot-fhwa-stol/c2c-mvt/releases) and open it, then open a browser and go to localhost:3116, the MVT should be opened and ready.

 ## Build/Test